daraghbyrne/iotworkshop2018/step6/README.md

 But first, how do we know the weather?

-Particle allows us to make requests for bits of information online through something called "Webhooks".
+Particle allows us to make requests for bits of information from online sources by using something called "Webhooks".
+When the Photon wants to find out come info from an online service (the weather, how many emails you have, if a stock price is up or down, etc.), the Photon can trigger a request to that service.
+The Particle Cloud manages the request to that source and returns it to the Photon.

 The way webhooks work is as follows: